How To Answe

 These are all valid reasons why someone may leave, but you should avoid some of them or put more thought into your response.
 You do not want to come across as rude and desperate, so you must ensure your answers are mindful.

-According to the latest interview statistics, 91% of employers expect the interviewee to know the salary before the interview.”
+Accor_ding to the latest interview statistics, 91% of employers expect the interviewee to know the salary before_ the interview."

 — Job Description Library